 If the intensity calibration has been loaded, the "Irradiance Chart" and "Irradiance Time Series" tabs will be enabled.
-Clicking the irradiance chart or time series tabs allows you to change the settings, after which the measurements can be started by clicking the OK button.
+The "Auto Adjust Integrationtime TAB will become available as well.
+Clicking the irradiance chart or time series tabs allows you to change the settings, before the measurements are started by clicking the OK button.
 The irradiance chart and time series settings will be described in sections 4.4.5 and 4.4.6.